zachfrena/Wealth_Inequality/README.md

 ### How to view online:

-To view this project in the online development environment, you can visit: https://zachfrena.github.io/Wealth_Inequality/
+To view this project in the deployment environment (in browser), you can visit: https://zachfrena.github.io/Wealth_Inequality/

 ### How to view on local device:

-After cloning this repository to your local device, you can run `npm start` in the project directory
+After cloning this repository to your local device, navigate into the project directory and run the command `npm install` to install necessary dependencies.
+Finally, can run `npm start` in the same project directory.
+This should automatically open your localhost server in your browswer.

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+If it doesn't automatically open, open a new browswer window and navigate to [http://localhost:3000](http://localhost:3000).